CBN for Dogs & Cats

 Healthy Inflammatory Response Signaling

 CBN may have healthy inflammatory response properties, which could make it useful for managing conditions like joint discomfort.
 In a study conducted on mice, CBN in combination with other phytocannabinoids were found to promote healthy inflammatory response signals associated with joint discomfort.
-However, more research is needed to determine how effective CBN may be for managing healthy inflammatory signals in pets.
+However, more research is needed to determine how effective CBN may be for managing healthy inflammatory pathways in pets.

 CBN has been shown to stimulate appetite, which could be beneficial for animals who struggle with poor appetite or weight loss.
 In a study conducted on rats, CBN combined with other cannabinoids like CBD were found to increase food intake, suggesting that it may have appetite-stimulating effects.